Endodontics in London

 Endodontic therapy is more commonly called root canal treatment and involves a painless procedure to clean, fill, and restore any damaged root canals.
 We often think of an endodontist as a dentist who specialises in saving teeth.

 Treating a root canal infection is important, not only because the condition can cause debilitating pain, but if left untreated, root canal infections can result in abscesses and eventually tooth loss.
-It’s always best to act soon rather than later to prevent any future problems and further endodontics procedures being required.
+It’s always best to act soon rather than later to prevent any future problems and further endodontics procedures from being required.

 Whether you attend the practice for a dental check-up or for a full course of treatment, our focus is on the well-being and comfort of our patients.
 We understand that not everyone is comfortable visiting the dentists, but we aim to make your visit as relaxing as possible.

-Dr Leonard Fox (pictured) is experienced in root canal treatment, having performed over 20,000 surgical procedures, Leonard has fantastic knowledge and is one of the most experienced specialists for performing root canal treatment in London.
+Dr Leonard Fox (pictured) is experienced in root canal treatment, having performed over 20,000 surgical procedures, Leonard has fantastic knowledge and is one of the most experienced specialists in performing root canal treatment in London.

 The process of root canal treatment